 Vision Board Workbook-Intentional & Purposeful Goal Setting: You will create a Vision Board through intentional and purposeful goal setting.
-You will utilize a Vision Boardworkbook to reflect on your goals, accomplishments, inspirations, and improvements.
+Your goals (short term & long term) should include items that will contribute to your overall well-being.
+You will utilize a Vision Board workbook to reflect on your goals, accomplishments, inspirations, and improvements.
 You will then create a Vision Board using photos, images, graphics, words, and quotes to creatively represent your goals and vision.

 Wellness Journal: This assignment is an opportunity to identify components of wellness that you are struggling with.
-The act of daily journaling encourages intentional focus on improving these areas as well as identifying their impact on your daily health and function.
+The act of daily journaling encourages an intentional focus on improving these areas as well as identifying their impact on your daily health and function.
 You will decide with your Associate Director which wellness components you want to track and how many weeks you will track them for (1-4 weeks) using a form provided to you.
-When completed, you will write a reflection paper on whether you improved in the areas you tracked and describe how improvement (if it occurred) impacted your day to day health and function.
-A template is available as a guide but it is not required.
+When completed, you will write a reflection paper on whether you improved in the areas you tracked and describe how improvement (if it occurred) impacted your day-to-day health and function.
+A template is available as a guide, but it is not required.